pegasuswu/Algorithm/sorting/heap-sorting.md

 ## No.1 【algorithm】
 The algorithm process includes:
-.Firstly, create a large top heap according to the array.
+1. Firstly, create a large top heap according to the array.
 Attention: a large top heap is a complete binary tree which every node's value is bigger than its left son and right son.
 From the reciprocal to the root, in every node, we search its child node and if the value of child node is bigger than current node's value ,than exchange it.
 Through the penultimate  floor to the root, the construction of the large top heap is finished.
-From the algorithm above, we can draw a conclusion: ater the operation above ,the whole complete binary tree is a large top heap: every node's value is bigger than its children.
+From the algorithm above, we can draw a conclusion: after the operation above is finished,the whole complete binary tree is a large top heap: every node's value is bigger than its children.
-.Now, as soon as the large top heap is finished, the biggest value of the arry node is the root node, then, exchange the root node with the last index element.----Now, We get the biggest value of the array.
+2. Now, as soon as the large top heap is finished, the biggest value of the arry node is the root node, then, exchange the root node with the last index element.----Now, We get the biggest value of the array.
 Now ,because we have exchanged the root and the last index of the array, so , the rest of the array is not a large top heap anymore, thus ,we should make the rest of data a large top heap again.
-.Because we only change the root node, so we begin to check whether root node's value is bigger than its child,if small, then exchange, so we need to deal with the child'child if after exchanging ...., at last, the rest of data structure becomes a large top heap again, so exchange the root value and the last index element again....
+3. Because we only change the root node, so we begin to check whether root node's value is bigger than its child,if small, then exchange, so we need to deal with the child'child if after exchanging ...., at last, the rest of data structure becomes a large top heap again, so exchange the root value and the last index element again....

 ## No.2 【Dynamic diagram】
 From someone's website, the dynamic diagram is: